 The Neuro-Oncology program and clinic is a multidisciplinary clinical and research effort including specialists in neurology and neuro-oncology, neurosurgery, radiation oncology, medical oncology, neuroradiology, neuropathology, pharmacy, positron emission tomography (PET) imaging, and molecular and glial biology.
 The neuro-oncology program provides diagnosis and management of metastatic and non-metastatic complications of systemic cancer and primary CNS tumors.
-It is an integral part of the Karmanos Cancer Institute.
+It is an integral part of the Karmanos Cancer Institute (KCI).

 Dr. Geoffrey Barger is a 3-year fellowship-trained neuro-oncologist.
 He has served as attending physician at the Detroit Medical Center and Karmanos Cancer Center from 1990 to the present.
 He has organized and directed the weekly Neuro-Oncology Conference since 1990.
 Dr. Barger served as the Co-Director of the Neuro-Oncology Multidisciplinary Team of the Karmanos Cancer Center from 2003 - 2019.
 Radiation oncologist Dr. Michael Dominello became Director of the Multidisciplinary team in 2020.
 Dr. Murali Guthikonda,(neurosurgery) Dr. Partha Chamiraju (neuroradiology), Dr. Natasha Robinette, Dr. Joe Joshua, Dr. Harold Kim (radiation oncology), Dr. Csaba Juhasz (PET) and William Kupsky (neuropathology), are the core clinicians of the team.